 - Saturday: Let starter rest

 To help save on the amount of flour you use, you can also give your starter smaller feedings on days when you aren’t planning to use the starter immediately.
 So, for my schedule, I give the biggest feeding on Tuesday so it will be ready and active for Wednesday, but I use smaller amounts of flour and water on the other days.
 (And I never actually measure the amount of flour I use either.
 I just aim for the consistency of a very thick pancake batter, so that I’m able to stir it but with difficulty.
-I probably use anywhere between a quarter of a cup to a third of a cup of flour depending on whether I’m doing a smaller feeding or a larger feeding, and I just add small amounts of water until it reaches the right consistency.)
+I probably use anywhere between a third of a cup to a half a cup of flour depending on whether I’m doing a smaller feeding or a larger feeding, and I just add small amounts of water until it reaches the right consistency.)

 Tips for Telling If Your Starter Needs to Be Fed More Often